Are you looking for a WordPress restaurant ordering system or just an easy, simple way to let people order from your restaurant online?

 - CSS Classes — Add CSS classes to your form or submit button.

-- Enable dynamic fields population — Automatically fill in some fields based on the form’s URL.
+- Enable Prefill by URL — Automatically fill in some fields based on a custom URL.

 - Enable AJAX form submissions — Enable AJAX settings with no page reload.